 4. Transcripts: Unofficial transcripts should be uploaded directly to the online application.
 Do not mail in paper copies.
 Click here for important information about uploading your transcripts and credentials.

 6. The application will ask for your proposed Major and degree objective.
 Click on Integrative Biology and Physiology or Cellular and Integrative Physiology, PhD Use the following: (Major code = 015360208).
-We do not currently offer a Master's degree.
+We do not currently offer a Master's degree for incoming applicants.

 7. English Proficiency Scores: These should be entered electronically into the online application system.
 Click here for more information about TOEFL Scores.